2025 Las Vegas Grand Prix

-The 2025 Las Vegas Grand Prix (officially known as the Formula 1 Heineken Las Vegas Grand Prix 2025) is a Formula One motor race set to be held on November 22, 2025, at the Las Vegas Strip Circuit in Paradise, Nevada, United States.
-It will be the twenty-second round of the 2025 Formula One World Championship.
+The 2025 Las Vegas Grand Prix (officially known as the Formula 1 Heineken Las Vegas Grand Prix 2025) was a Formula One motor race held on November 22, 2025, at the Las Vegas Strip Circuit in Paradise, Nevada, United States.
+It was the twenty-second round of the 2025 Formula One World Championship.

+McLaren driver Lando Norris took pole position for the event, but lost out to Red Bull's Max Verstappen, who took his second win in Las Vegas.
+George Russell and Kimi Antonelli (both Mercedes) – the latter of whom started from seventeenth and carried a five-second penalty – rounded out the podium.
+Norris initially finished second on track, but he and teammate Oscar Piastri (who was initially classified fourth) were both disqualified post-race for excessive plank wear on the bottom of their cars.

+Despite his disqualification, Norris retained his championship lead, though Verstappen continued to close the gap to his lead, with the latter now level on points with Piastri; in the Constructors' Championship, no changes at the top were observed with McLaren, despite the double disqualification, remaining at the top with 756 points, with Mercedes, Red Bull, and Ferrari retaining their respective positions with 431, 391, and 378 points, respectively.

 Background

-The event will be held at the Las Vegas Strip Circuit in Paradise, Nevada, for the third time in the circuit's history, across the weekend of November 20–22.
-The Grand Prix will be the twenty-second round of the 2025 Formula One World Championship and the third running of the Las Vegas Grand Prix.
+The event was held at the Las Vegas Strip Circuit in Paradise, Nevada, for the third time in the circuit's history, across the weekend of November 20–22.
+The Grand Prix was the twenty-second round of the 2025 Formula One World Championship and the third running of the Las Vegas Grand Prix.

 Championship standings before the race

-Going into the weekend, Lando Norris leads the Drivers' Championship with 390 points, 24 points ahead of his teammate Oscar Piastri in second, and 49 points ahead of Max Verstappen.
-McLaren, who won the Constructors' Championship at the Singapore Grand Prix, are ahead of Mercedes and Red Bull Racing, who are second and third with 398 and 366 points, respectively.
+Going into the weekend, Lando Norris led the Drivers' Championship with 390 points, 24 points ahead of his teammate Oscar Piastri in second, and 49 points ahead of Max Verstappen.
+McLaren, who won the Constructors' Championship at the Singapore Grand Prix, were ahead of Mercedes and Red Bull Racing, who were second and third with 398 and 366 points, respectively.

 Entrants

-The drivers and teams are set to be the same as published in the season entry list with two exceptions; Yuki Tsunoda at Red Bull Racing holds the seat originally held by Liam Lawson before Lawson was demoted back to Racing Bulls from the Japanese Grand Prix onward, and Franco Colapinto replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onward on a race-by-race basis.
+The drivers and teams were the same as published in the season entry list with two exceptions; Yuki Tsunoda at Red Bull Racing held the seat originally held by Liam Lawson before Lawson was demoted back to Racing Bulls from the Japanese Grand Prix onward, and Franco Colapinto replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onward on a race-by-race basis.
+The Grand Prix marked Lando Norris and George Russell's 150th entry.

 Tyre choices

-Tyre supplier Pirelli will bring the C3, C4, and C5 tyre compounds designated hard, medium, and soft, respectively, for teams to use at the event.
+Tyre supplier Pirelli brought the C3, C4, and C5 tyre compounds designated hard, medium, and soft, respectively, for teams to use at the event.